tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **highly polar amino acids underrepresented in immunogenic epitopes vs. non-immunogenic epitopes, hydrophobic amino acids overrepresented**
  - **most antigens in this immunogenic dataset are from viruses, lower GC genomic content, so more hydrophobic residues come from that, so perhaps TCRs exploit this to generally recognize pathogens by hydrophobic peptides**
  - **antigen presentation might also favor hydrophobic regions, for example hydrophobic regions enhance degradation and MHC presentation perhaps, immunogenic epitopes biased towards center of antigen where hydrophobic core is for cytosolic proteins**
+# TCR convergence in individuals treated with immune checkpoint inhibition for cancer
+## Abstract
+ - TCR convergence: expansion of T cells having TCRs of shared antigen specificity (same amino acid sequence) but different TCR nucleotide sequences, perhaps due to sustained antigen exposure causing selection of all T cells with the same antigen specificity (same amino acid sequence TCR) but different TCR nucleotide sequences, calculated here as frequency of unique TCR nucleotide sequences (clones) sharing variable gene (excluding allele info) and CDR3 amino acid sequence with at least one other clone
+## Introduction
+ - TMB may fail as checkpoint inhibitor response predictor in cases where tumors have neoantigens not from non-synonymous mutations, **i.e. from frameshift, splice site mutations maybe?**
+ - substitution sequencing errors might be false positives for TCR convergence detection
+## Results
+ - elevated TCR convergence in baseline peripheral blood of those who respond to CTLA-4 blockade for cancer
+## Discussion
+ - **TCRs can have alpha or beta chain dominance, or codominance, in terms of contribution to antigen specificity**, one not contributing as much to specificity would mean it just plays an accessory/stabilizing role
 # TCR sequencing and cloning methods for repertoire analysis and isolation of tumor-reactive TCRs
 ## Abstract
  - SEQTR (SEQuencing T cell Receptor): combines *in vitro* transcription and single primer pair TCR amplification, combine with PCR to amplify TCR from bulk population, tumor-specific TCR identification and cloning